notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 ---

 #### **NPPM_GETCURRENTCMDLINE**
 *Get the Current Command Line string.
+(New to v8.4.2).
 Users should call it with commandLineStr as NULL to get the required number of TCHAR (not including the terminating nul character), allocate commandLineStr buffer with the return value + 1, then call it again to get the current command line string.*